akihikodaki/dts/test_plans/unit_tests_dump_test_plan.rst

   # ./app/test/test -n 1 -c ffff -w|-b pci_address
   RTE>> dump_devargs

-The final output of the test will be the pci address of white list or black list.
+The final output of the test will be the pci address of allow list or block list.

 =============================
 Unit Tests: Dump malloc stats